shannonlindsay/WitchesGuide/Instructions/Labs/03-UseTools.md

 > This lab is sourced from [Microsoft Learn](https://learn.microsoft.com/training/modules/use-tools-optimize-power-bi-performance/)

-In this lab, you will learn how to use two external tools to help you develop, manage, and optimize data models and DAX queries.
+In this lab, yo'll learn how to use two external tools to help you develop, manage, and optimize data models and DAX queries.

 In this exercise, you learn how to use: